InfuseAI/dbt-infuse-finance/docs/integration-dbt.md

     dbt docs generate
     ```

-4. run following `piperider-cli` command in order
+4. run following `piperider` command in order

     ```bash
     piperider init # based on the current dbt project and no config required